Sharing Burp Projects without Secrets with Hackvertor

 AAD token Entra ID token which is just a JWT.

-Hint: If you get such a token, drop it into http://jwt.ms (it's a Microsoft website) and the claims section will give a lot more info that the other site.
+Hint: If you get such a token, drop it into http://jwt.ms (Don't Panic! it's a Microsoft website) and the claims section will give a lot more info that the other site.

 I had all the APIs mapped up in nice tab groups in Burp and I wanted to share it with my team members so they can easily start poking the API.
 But I did not want to share my token.